callum-hart/immutable-styles/docs/compileTimeErrors.md

 ### Element Property Mismatch

-When an inheritable property is used by an invalid element type:
+When an inheritable property is used by an invalid element type.

 ```jsx
 <div>